What is the IRBMED Fee Structure for Industry/Commercial Sponsors?

 A new sub-question appears under question 10-3.2 for studies that request full or partial waiver of informed consent.
 This sub-question requires a checkbox and free-text answer to the prompt “If the research involves identifiable private information or biospecimens, the research could not be practicably carried out without using such information or biospecimens in an identifiable format.”

-This question is designed to accommodate expected updates to the federal regulations (“2018 Revised Common Rule”) currently scheduled to go into effect on July 19, 2018; it is not applicable to regulatory determinations made prior to the Effective Date.
+This question is designed to accommodate updates to the federal regulations (“2018 Revised Common Rule”) scheduled to go into effect on January 21, 2019; it is not applicable to regulatory determinations made prior to the Effective Date.
 During the U-M flexibility initiative pilot study teams are encouraged to answer this question simply “n/a – 2018 Common Rule Requirement does not apply.”